Shakti Arora: Establishment as a leading actor (2014–present)

 Arora achieved his first leading role in June 2014, as Ranveer Vaghela, a successful business tycoon in Colors TV's Meri Aashiqui Tum Se Hi opposite Radhika Madan and later also played Ranveer's twin brother Milan Vaghela in it.
 He earned several awards and nomination for the show, before it ended in February 2016.

-Simultaneously along with Meri Aashiqui Tum Se Hi, he also took part in the dance reality show Nach Baliye 7 in 2015.
+Simultaneously, he also took part in the dance reality show Nach Baliye 7 in 2015.

 Arora additionally gave guest appearances in Jhalak Dikhhla Jaa 7 and Krishnadasi as his character Ranveer Vaghela from Meri Aashiqui Tum Se Hi.

-As himself he was a guest in Comedy Nights Bachao and narrated Colors TV's Kasam Tere Pyaar Ki.
+He was a guest in Comedy Nights Bachao and narrated Colors TV's Kasam Tere Pyaar Ki.

 In 2016, he contested in season 2 of Box Cricket League.
-That year he also participated in dance reality show Jhalak Dikhhla Jaa 8 as a contestant.

-Then he hosted Man Mein Hai Visshwas 2.
+That year he also participated in the dance reality show Jhalak Dikhhla Jaa 8 as a contestant.
+He then hosted Man Mein Hai Visshwas 2.

-In June 2018, Arora begun starring alongside Drashti Dhami and Aditi Dev Sharma in Colors TV's Silsila Badalte Rishton Ka as a pediatrician doctor, Kunal Malhotra.
+In June 2018, Arora begun starring alongside Drashti Dhami and Aditi Dev Sharma in Colors TV's Silsila Badalte Rishton Ka as pediatrician Kunal Malhotra.
 He quit the show in 2019.
 He next appeared in Colors TV's cooking show Kitchen Champion 5.

 In June 2022, he replaced Dheeraj Dhoopar as lead Karan Luthra in Zee TV's Kundali Bhagya.
 However, he quit the series in March 2023 owing to a generation leap in the show and to explore different projects.
+From June 2023 to June 2024, he portrayed Ishaan Bhosale in Star Plus's Ghum Hai Kisikey Pyaar Meiin opposite Bhavika Sharma.
+His character was written out of the show after a time leap.